opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

    -  Installs flows on each switch based on network traffic

-Configuring L2Switch
+Configurable parameters in L2Switch
 --------------------

-This sections below give details about the configuration settings for the components that can be configured.
+Sections below give details about the configuration settings for the components that can be configured.

+Process to change the configuration has been changed with BluePrint introduction from Boron release.
+Please refer to section "Change configuration in L2Switch" for an example illustrating how to change the configurations.

-Configuring Loop Remover
+Configurable parameters in Loop Remover
 ------------------------

--  52-loopremover.xml
+-  l2switch/loopremover/implementation/src/main/yang/loop-remover-config.yang

    -  is-install-lldp-flow